Relationship Closure: Do We Need It or Is It Better To Let Things Go?

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-When it comes to a couple’s relationship in the aftermath of their breakup, every situation is unique.
+Are you looking for relationship closure after your divorce?
+The aftermath of every breakup or divorce is unique.
 Some couples are able to remain good friends, others end up cordial but distant, and then there are some who walk away bitter and angry, and want no future contact with one other.

-But there’s one thing that happens after any relationship ends.
+But there’s one thing that happens after every relationship ends and after a divorce.
 Both people have all the time in the world to reflect on what went wrong and why.
 A person could spend hours, days, even years trying to make sense of what really happened, wondering what he or she could have done differently, or analyzing how the relationship could have been saved.

 For answers to these questions, I sought the opinion of Jason Price, a Northbrook-based Licensed Marriage and Family Therapist, who explained that closure can offer both positives and negatives.

-“It’s very hard to walk away from a relationship not knowing the truth about why it ended,” said Price, who said he has been in private practice for 16 years.
+“It’s very hard to walk away from a relationship not knowing the truth about why it ended,” said Price, who said he has been in private practice for over 20 years.
 “Getting an explanation via open dialogue with the other person makes it feel resolved and helps in moving on.”

 Price also said closure can be helpful in alleviating misconceptions and feelings of confusion or even animosity, all of which might have been present during the breakup because it was fresh and therefore highly emotional.
 After some time has passed, things become more clear and defined.

 However, be careful.
-Seeking closure has a potential downside.
+Seeking relationship closure has a potential downside.

 “You might not get it,” Price cautioned.
 “The other person might not be responsive and might give you a standard line of ‘It’s not you, it’s me,’ or they might deflect or show disinterest.
 That might have you feeling worse than you did before you sought the closure.”